vexxhost/stratometrics/README.md

   OpenStack distribution for immediate use, but works with any OpenStack deployment.
 - **User & administrative API**: Equipped with APIs tailored for both user-specific and administrative billing inquiries.
-- **Robust Data Handling**: Backed by Clickhouse, it manages large-scale billing data with efficiency.
+- **Robust Data Handling**: Backed by MySQL, it manages large-scale billing data with efficiency.

 ## Getting Started